RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #3

+I felt horrid this morning.
+I ended up walking to get some food from our nearby restaurant and so far that's been it.
+It's going to be a lax day today sadly.
+But I'll pick it back up this weekend.

 ## #2

 I was feeling hungry so I snagged an applesauce.
 The hunger is coming back, so I